-Women in senior support roles within technology, auditing and risk management at UK banks take home an average of 10.7% more than men in the same roles, according to The Pay Index, a data service developed by the recruitment firm Leathwaite.
+Women in senior support roles within technology, auditing and risk management at UK banks take home an average of 10.7% more than men in the same roles, according to The Pay Index, an executive pay data based in London.

-James Rust, a founding partner at the headhunting firm, which recruits for senior roles in these areas, said: “There is a war for talent out there for top female executives [in support services] , which bearing in mind there are less of them, means companies are having to pay more to get hold of them.”
+James Rust, a founding partner at The Pay Index, said: “There is a war for talent out there for top female executives [in support services] , which bearing in mind there are less of them, means companies are having to pay more to get hold of them.”

-Figures from Leathwaite’s The Pay Index show several areas where women out-earn men.
+Figures from The Pay Index show several areas where women out-earn men.
 Within UK investment banks’ auditing departments, senior female auditing professionals earn a median annual salary of £210,000.
-That is 4.8% more than their male colleagues who take home £200,000, according to data submitted to Leathwaite by nine women and 41 men.
+That is 4.8% more than their male colleagues who take home £200,000, according to data submitted to The Pay Index by nine women and 41 men.

 Women working in management positions in investment banks’ risk departments, meanwhile, pocket median salaries of £309,000, according to responses from 14 women in these roles.
 That is 6.3% more than 40 of their male colleagues who told The Pay Index they earn £290,000 annually, on a median basis.

-Insurance firms in the UK also pay their senior female support staff more than their male counterparts, according to Leathwaite’s data.
+Insurance firms in the UK also pay their senior female support staff more than their male counterparts, according to The Pay Index’s data.

 Rust said: “There is an imbalance of women working at the senior executive level across the majority of infrastructure and support services, the only notable exception being HR.”

-Regarding the relatively small sample sizes, he said: “The data gathered within The Pay Index is an accurate reflection of what Leathwaite has witnessed across the market as a whole.”
+Regarding the relatively small sample sizes, he said: “The data gathered within The Pay Index is an accurate reflection of what he has witnessed across the market as a whole.”

 ‘There is a war for talent out there for top female executives [in support services] which bearing in mind there are less of them, means companies are having to pay more to get hold of them.’